Women of the Wall

 The Women of the Wall have consistently claimed that there is no single "custom of the place" and that their right to pray is a religious freedom enshrined in Israeli law.
 They believe the Western Wall is a religious site as well as a national site and therefore belongs to the entire Jewish population.
 Their efforts to challenge the current customs at the Wall and break the ritual status quo continues as they believe that the Wall is a holy place for all Jews.
 They repeatedly stress that the group is not Reform Jews, but come from all affiliations and that their conduct strictly adheres to Orthodox Jewish Law and that their prayer is genuine and not a political stunt.[107]
 Orthodox Jewish law strictly prohibits women reading from the Torah, and to a lesser degree women wearing tallit and kippahs.
 Their central mission is to "achieve the social and legal recognition of our right, as women, to wear prayer shawls, pray and read from the Torah collectively and out loud at the Western Wall."
 The women have made progress and as of 1988, the women have held occasional, uninterrupted prayer services wearing tallitot and tefillin.[108]

-Israeli Orthodox establishment's position
+Israeli Ultra Orthodox (Haredi) establishment's position

-The Israeli Orthodox Jewish religious establishment is opposed to the services conducted by the Women of the Wall.
-Orthodox rabbis claim that even if such a manner of prayer is theoretically permitted by Jewish Law, it is against Jewish custom.
+The Israeli Ultra Orthodox Jewish religious establishment is opposed to the services conducted by the Women of the Wall.
+Ultra Orthodox rabbis claim that even if such a manner of prayer is theoretically permitted by Jewish Law, it is against Jewish custom.
 Even if support can be found in Jewish legal sources for various activities, the force of custom is equal to absolute law and it is the custom which determines proper conduct.
 Various legal opinions recorded in Halacha cannot be manipulated to introduce new forms of prayer.[109]
 The opinion of Rabbi Moshe Feinstein, which is cited by Women of the Wall in support of their cause, is rejected by the establishment, as they view the Women of the Wall as being motivated by feminism rather than a sincere spiritual desire.[110]
 Their struggle is also seen as an attempt to undermine their influence and as a strategy for non-Orthodox groups to gradually gain official recognition at state level, paving the way for the introduction of religious pluralism in Israel.[111]
-In a letter to the group, Yehuda Getz, the government appointed rabbi of the Western Wall, urged them to stop "straying from the hallowed traditions of generations of Jews before you"[109] and in 1989, the Israeli Chief Rabbi Avraham Shapiro and the Religious Affairs Minister suggested that these women "pray individually, silently, and preferably at home – not at the wall."[112]
+In a letter to the group, Yehuda Getz, the government appointed administrator of the Western Wall Heritage Foundation, urged them to stop "straying from the hallowed traditions of generations of Jews before you"[109] and in 1989, the Israeli Chief Rabbi Avraham Shapiro and the Religious Affairs Minister suggested that these women "pray individually, silently, and preferably at home – not at the wall."[112]

 Public response